TGTX ALERT: Hagens Berman, Nat - GuruFocus.com

 SAN FRANCISCO, Aug.
-3, 2022 /PRNewswire/ -- Hagens Berman urges TG Therapeutics, Inc. (NASDAQ: TGTX) investors who suffered significant losses to submit your losses now.
+08, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges TG Therapeutics, Inc. ( TGTX) investors who suffered significant losses to submit your losses now.
 A securities fraud class action has been filed.

 The litigation is focused on Defendants’ statements about TG’s (1) new drug application (“NDA”) to the FDA requesting accelerated approval of Umbralisib for treating marginal zone lymphoma (“MZL”) and follicular lymphoma (“FL”), (2) biologics license application (“BLA”) to the FDA for Ublituximab in combination with Umbralisib (together, “U2”) for treating patients with chronic lymphocytic leukemia (“CLL”) (the “U2 BLA”), (3) supplemental NDA (“sNDA”) for Umbralisib to add an indication for CLL and small lymphocytic lymphoma (“SLL”) in combination with Ublituximab (the “U2 sNDA”), and (4) BLA for Ublituximab as a treatment for relapsing forms of multiple sclerosis (the “Ublituximab RMS BLA”).